Scottish Rite: Supreme Council of Louisiana

-This organization still exists to the present day.
-New Orleans educator and Civil Rights activist George Longe was the head of this council for more than three decades.
+It was during this period that the Supreme Council of Louisiana emerged, which claimed its authority via "Cerneauism" – a type of Scottish Rite Masonry without ties to the either the Northern or Southern Jurisdictions.
+After the Civil War, the Grand Orient of France recognized the Supreme Council of Louisiana.New Orleans educator and Civil Rights activist George Longe was the head of this council for nearly five decades, from 1938 to 1985.
 Under his watch the Supreme Council of Louisiana tripled in size and expanded to other states.
 His papers are held at the Amistad Research Center of Tulane University.
 As of 2023, the Most Powerful Sovereign Grand Commander of the Supreme Council of Louisiana is Ill.
 Bro.
-Eddie L. Gabriel, Sr. 33°.
+Eddie L. Gabriel Sr. 33°.